CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 In this lab, you have completed the following:
 - able to access the Microsoft Sentinel Workspace
 - Connected a Linux Host using the Common Event Format connector
-- Connected a Linux host using the Syslog connector
+- Connected a Linux host using the Microsoft Sysmon For Linux connector
-- Configured the facilities you want to collect and their severities for the Syslog connector
+- Configured the facilities you want to collect and their severities for the Microsoft Sysmon For Linux connector

 ## You have successfully completed this lab.